domesticworkerprivacy/domesticworkerprivacy.github.io/index.md

 ## Immigration and Government Surveillance
 ### Problem
 The UK’s ‘hostile environment’ can make life in the UK difficult and expensive, especially if you do not have indefinite leave to remain.
 Many workers reported a fear of government institutions, specifically the Home Office and the police, due to the power these structures have over the immigration status of workers.
-You might feel concern or confusion about your rights, from topics like accessing healthcare in the UK to seeking advice and protection from excessive policing.### Practical advice
+You might feel concern or confusion about your rights, from topics like accessing healthcare in the UK to seeking advice and protection from excessive policing.

+### Practical advice
+No matter your immigration status in the UK, your human rights matter!
+Here are some practical steps you can take:
+- **Join an organisation** such as [Voice of Domestic Workers](https://www.thevoiceofdomesticworkers.com/), which can provide a sense of community as well as help you learn and mobilise on relevant issues.
+- **Join a union** such as [Unite the Union](https://www.unitetheunion.org/) (one of the UK’s largest trade unions), which can offer advice and help you understand your legal rights at work.
+They can also communicate on your behalf with legal aid organisations and lawyers.
+- **Make a note** of legal aid organisations or law centres in your area - the Law Centres Network can provide legal advice on immigration along with other concerns, such as employment, housing and healthcare.
+- **Know your rights.** This can apply to a wide range of issues; for example, health, housing and employment.
+[Kalayaan](http://www.kalayaan.org.uk/contact-us/), a London-based charity for domestic workers, also suggests the following advice:
+  - Keep a copy of your passport and Biometric Residence Permit (PRB) and give a copy to a trusted friend or relative.
+  - Open an email account that your employer cannot access and give the password to a trusted friend.
+  - Give the contact details of your employer and any support organisations that are helping you to your family in your country.
+  - Do not keep large sums of money at home.
+Keep it in a safe place such as a bank or post office.
+Do not lend money to or borrow money from people you do not know very well.
+  - If you are going alone to an employer’s home for a job interview, give the address and phone number to a friend or relative and tell them when you expect to be back.
+  - Keep the numbers of people and organisations that you can call when you need help with you at all times – these could include your local police station, your solicitor, your friends, [Voice of Domestic Workers](https://www.thevoiceofdomesticworkers.com/), [Kalayaan](http://www.kalayaan.org.uk/contact-us/) and other support organisations.
+  - Note that employers are not allowed to hold on to your passport or any of your other official documents, except if they are completing a right to work check, which should take no more than a day.
+If your employer is holding onto your passport without your agreement, they could be breaking the law.

 ### Further resources